okeyubah/okeyubah.github.io/_posts/2021-07-28-method_definition.md

 layout: post
 author: okey
 ---

-How to define a method Page 81
+Page 81 - How to define a method

 A Java method has a number of component parts, as demonstrated in our definition of the Student class:
 - Name: Every method requires a name, like getAge.
 - Return type: Every method must either must either return a value,